TeamHypersomnia/Hypersomnia/docs/pages/todo/reassurements.md

 summary: We don't need to do this yet, because...
 ---

+- We'll separate servers by tickrate
+	- So for now don't bother worrying about calculating tickrate based on number of players

 - Ensure that the main's presolve doesn't change the solvable
 	- Indeed it is only about debug lines